 What is ChatGPT and how does it work?

-ChatGPT is a free tool that uses artificial intelligence (AI) and machine learning to generate conversational text responses to questions that you ask it.
+ChatGPT is a tool that uses artificial intelligence (AI) and machine learning to generate conversational text responses to questions that you ask it.
 Answers can be long or short, covering anything you want to know about.

 Once you’ve gotten an answer to a question from ChatGPT, you can ask it to amend, reword, reorganize, or even rewrite the same information in a different language style.
 The more detailed your input, the more accurate the output.